dostr-eth/resources/docs/README.md

 ## Protocol Design

 Dostr design is identitical to the Nostr specifications described in [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) except for two main differences -  using ECDSA signatures to derive user keys, and use of ENS via a gateway to access the user properties instead of a web2 DNS server.
-The detailed NIP-69 proposal covering these two aspects can be found [here](https://github.com/dostr-eth/nips/blob/ethkeygen/xx.md).
+The detailed NIP-XX proposal currently under review covering these two aspects can be found [here](https://github.com/dostr-eth/nips/blob/ethkeygen/xx.md).
 In summary, the Dostr implementation can be summarised with the following pseudo-code.

 ### Private-key derivation